-It's recommended for good hygiene and safety to empty and clean the fat tray at the end of each cooking session.
+It's recommended for good hygiene and safety to empty and clean the grease tray at the end of each cooking session.

-First Time Use Preparing To Cook
+First Time Use

+Preparing To Cook

-- Wash the grills (and any optional baking dish or hotplates) thoroughly in warm soapy water before first use.
+• Wash the grill (and any optional hotplates) thoroughly in warm soapy water before first use.
 Dry thoroughly and then coat the top surface to prevent food sticking with canola oil or Nice & Easy which is salt free and available from your local Barbeques Galore store.
-Light the barbeque as described earlier and leave all burners on HIGH for about 3 minutes to warm the barbeque up.
+Light the barbeque as described earlier and leave on HIGH for about 3 minutes to warm the barbeque up.
 Once the barbeque is warmed up, you should set the burners to your desired cooking temperature.
-NEVER let the temperature on the hood thermometer exceed 250°C with the hood closed.
 You're now ready to start cooking up a feast.
-For ongoing protection of the cooking surfaces, follow the procedures in the Maintenance and Storing sections. - A good tip is to maintain a layer of Fatsoak (available from your local Barbeques Galore store), in the fat tray.
-This keeps your barbeque clean and safer.
+For ongoing protection of the cooking surface, follow the procedures in the Maintenance and Storing sections.